DLHvdH/DLHvdH.github.io/content/event/DEM10/index.md

   postcode: '670-0836'
   country: Japan

-summary: In progress.
+summary: I will attend this event.
-abstract: 'T.B.D.'
+abstract: 'To be determined.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.